Mehdiakha/QueryLeaf/README.md

 # QueryLeaf

-QueryLeaf is a minimalist yet powerful digital reading companion that transforms how you interact with your books.
-Using Retrieval-Augmented Generation (RAG) technology, QueryLeaf creates an intelligent assistant that knows and understands every book you upload.
+QueryLeaf is a sleek, intelligent reading companion that transforms the way you interact with books.
+Powered by Retrieval-Augmented Generation (RAG), it creates a smart assistant that deeply understands your uploads—so you can ask questions and explore ideas instantly.
+Supports a wide range of formats including PDF, EPUB, and Kindle.

 ## Authors